Fertility Preservation Program

 Sperm freezing refers to freezing and storing sperm for future use in artificial insemination or IVF.
 The male’s sperm can be used to impregnate his partner or can be donated to another recipient.
 The sperm is then frozen and stored in liquid nitrogen until it is needed.

-Oncofertility refers to the various options that help women preserve their fertility before, during and after cancer treatments.
+Oncofertility refers to the various options that help women and men preserve their fertility before, during and after cancer treatments.
 Our Fertility Preservation Program is dedicated to helping women whose cancer treatment may jeopardize their future fertility.

 We are a member of the Oncofertility Network and are experts in the surgical and laboratory techniques that can preserve fertility.
 Our goal is to begin treatment quickly and achieve success with plans designed for each patient.